 Sue: Yeah, I suppose it’d be like judging New York City without leaving JFK Airport.

-Sue: How come the Doctor doesn’t have these superpowers?
-Why can’t he just stare the villains into submission like that?
+Sue: How come the Doctor doesn’t have this superpower?
+Why can’t he stare the villains into submission like this?

-The War Lord responds with a blistering rant that makes our blood run cold.
+The War Lord responds with a blistering rant, which makes our blood run cold.

 Me: Seriously, I think I love Philip Madoc.

-Meanwhile, the TARDIS is being looked over by some technicians.
+Meanwhile, the Doctor’s TARDIS is being examined by some technicians.

 Sue: Oh look, they’ve sent in the techies to fix the Doctor’s TARDIS.
-It’s about bloody time.
-I assume they are fixing the navigation systems?
+I assume they must be fixing its navigation systems?

-And then, just when we think it’s all over, some aliens turn up to rescue the War Lord.
+And then, just when we think it’s all over, some aliens try to rescue the War Lord.

 Sue: Gallifrey’s defences are terrible.
-If they are supposed to be these Godlike super beings, how come the frogmen got in so easily?
+If they’re godlike super beings, how come these frogmen got in so easily?

-Sue: I had no idea that the Time Lords could do that.
+Sue: I didn’t know the Time Lords could do that.
 Can the Doctor do that?

 Me: I don’t think they did that with their minds.
-They probably used a machine to do that.
+I think they used a machine to do that.

 Sue: Really?
 How can you tell?

-It is now the Doctor’s turn to be put on trial and he begins his defence by showing the Time Lords the numerous enemies he has fought.
+It’s the Doctor’s turn to be put on trial, and he begins his defence by showing the Time Lords some of the monsters he’s fought.

 Sue: I wouldn’t have started with the Quarks, mate.
 You’ve blown your case straight away.

-As the Time Lord’s consider their verdict, Jamie and Zoe are returned to their own time, but there’s a dark twist – their memories are wiped and they will only remember their very first adventure with the Doctor.
+As the Time Lords consider their verdict, Jamie and Zoe are returned to their own time zones.
+But there’s a disturbing twist: their memories have been wiped and they’ll only remember their first adventure with the Doctor.

-Me: Don’t you find it cruel and tragic?
+Me: Don’t you think that’s cruel and tragic?

 Sue: Not really.

-Me: What do you mean “not really”?
-Jamie will never remember Zoe!
+Me: But Jamie will never remember Zoe!
 It’s heartbreaking!

-Sue: Yes, but look at it from the Time Lord’s point of view – if they let Jamie keep his memories he’d know all about neutron bombs and stuff like that.
+Sue: Yes, but look at it from the Time Lord’s point of view – if they let Jamie keep his memories, he’d know about neutron bombs and hovercrafts, and stuff like that.
 He could ****-up established history.
-The Time Lords are just being extra careful.
+The Time Lords are being careful.

 Sue: Not really.
-We should be happy for them – they returned home in one piece (although it looks as if Jamie will be killed by the end of the week).
+We should be pleased for them – they made it back home in one piece (although it looks as if Jamie will be killed by the end of the week).

-His companions gone, the Time Lords deliver their verdict.
-The Doctor will be exiled to 20th century Earth (“that’ll be cheap”) and he will be forced to regenerate as well.
-The episode concludes with the biggest cliffhanger in the series history.
+The Time Lords deliver their verdict.
+The Doctor will be exiled to 20th century Earth (“That’ll be cheap!”) and he has to regenerate, too.
+In fact, I think it’s fair to say that this episode concludes with the biggest cliffhanger in Doctor Who’s history.

 Me: Funny?
 What’s so funny about it?

-Sue: Well, it’s all a bit silly, isn’t it?
+Sue: Well, it was a bit silly.
 Goofy.
 Daft.
-You know – funny.
+You know, funny.

-Me: He’s floating in space without a head!
+Me: The Doctor is floating in space without a head!
 It’s horrific!

-Sue: Well, what can I say?
+Sue: What can I say?
 It was epic.
 I was really impressed by the script, the direction and the acting.
-It was a really strong ending for Troughton as well, which I’m really pleased about.
-There was a point where this story was on for a 10/10 but it’s definitely an episode too long and I’ll have to knock off a point for the bouncy tables, so –
+It was a really strong ending for Patrick Troughton as well, which I’m really pleased about.
+There was a point when it was on for a 10 out of 10 score, but it’s definitely at least one episode too long, and I’ll have to knock off a point for the bouncy tables, so: